-Multi-effects units are not a new thing.
-What is novel is how much better they are today than they were a few years ago.
+Multi-effects units aren’t a new thing.
+What’s novel is how much better they are today than just a few years ago.
 Most of them offer far more than effects.
-From accurate amplifier simulations to high fidelity impulse responses, many multi-effects units today provide tonal accuracy, portability, and versatility.
+From accurate amplifier simulations to high-fidelity impulse responses, many of today’s multi-effects units provide tonal accuracy, portability, and versatility.

-In this KillerGuitarRigs Review, we looked at some of the best options for different budgets and different users.
-In the list below we have something for everybody, from the beginner that needs a low cost, bare-bones unit, to the working musician whose main concern is quality.
+In this KillerGuitarRigs Review, we looked at some of the best options for users of all styles and budgets.
+In the list below we have something for everybody, from the beginner that needs a low cost, bare-bones unit to the working musician whose main concern is quality.
 Keep reading to find out more.

 Features: 12 Footswitches, Built in expression pedal, 300+ amp/cab/effects models